DoubangoTelecom/ultimateALPR-SDK/assets/models/README.md

-Not all files in this folder are required.
+- Not all files in this folder are required.
 It depends on your CPU type.

+- All models listed here (**.model.doubango**) are useless on NVIDIA Jetson (ARM).
+The models for the NVIDIA Jetson devices are under [models.tensorrt](../models.tensorrt).

 # All charsets #